Christopherart/rspack/README.md

 # rspack/rslibrary
 A css and javascript library or idfk thing
-All versions in the branchs
+All versions in the releases